 The Citarum River

-The RiverBlue team traveled to Indonesia to visit the now polluted paradise, Citarum River and to speak with Greenpeace president Kumi Naidoo.
-The Citarum River used to be known as the Parahyangan, or the the place where the Gods resided, however now it unfortunately has the reputation of being one of the dirtiest rivers in the world.
-For us, it sadly looked like a giant sewer tainted by toxic waste and filled with garbage.
+The RiverBlue team traveled to Indonesia to visit this polluted paradise the Citarum River and to speak with Greenpeace president Kumi Naidoo.
+The Citarum River used to be known as the Parahyangan, or the the place where the Gods resided, however now it has the reputation of being one of the dirtiest rivers in the world.
+Unfortunately, the RiverBlue team experienced The Citarum as a giant sewer tainted by toxic waste and filled with garbage.

+The team visited the PT Gistex factory, one of the largest factories on the shore of the Citarum River where we are shocked and saddened by the chemical waste discarded into the river.
+The team accompanied some members of the Greenpeace crew, who were collecting samples for testing.
 The wastewater discharged from this facility provides a clear example of the type of hazardous chemicals being discharged every day into the Citarum River affecting the local ecosystem and the livelihoods of millions of people.